ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/data-sources/mssql.md

 ## Querying SQL Server / Azure SQL Databases

-1. Click on **+ Add** button of the query manager at the bottom panel of the editor and select the database added in the previous step as the data source.
+1. Click on **+ Add** button of the query manager at the bottom panel of the editor
-2. Click on the **Run** button to run the query.
+2. Select the database added in the previous step as the data source.

 Once the SQL data source is added, you can create queries to read and write data to the database.
 You can create queries from the **[Query Panel](/docs/app-builder/query-panel#query-manager)** located at the bottom panel of the app builder.

 ### SQL Mode

 SQL mode can be used to query MS SQL Server / Azure SQL Databases using SQL queries.

-Select **SQL mode** from the dropdown and then enter the SQL query in the editor.
+1. Select **SQL mode** from the dropdown
+2. Enter the SQL query in the editor.
+3. Click on the **Run** button to run the query.

 #### Example
 ```sql